InfoSecInnovations/concierge/README.md

 If you want to quickly try out some of the options, you can go ahead and create some users in the Keycloak admin console and assign the above roles to them.
 We'd recommend using a more secure method of user registration for a production environment.

-Make sure to log in as the super admin account and switch the realm to "concierge" in the admin UI.
+Make sure to log in as the super admin account and switch the realm to "shabti" in the admin UI.

 Select the Users view in the menu.